drschatz/cs-128-live-web/mps/WordGuess.md

 It then picks the "\_ \_ \_ \_ \_ _" group because it has the most potential words.
 The algorithm tells the user their guess was incorrect and still shows the user "_ \_ \_ \_ \_ e" as the state.

-This continues until the user is out of attempts and looses or if the user finds a way to reduce the group size to 1 and then guesses all the relevant letters.
+This continues until the user is out of attempts and loses or if the user finds a way to reduce the group size to 1 and then guesses all the relevant letters.
 The evil algorithm is hard to beat!

 #### Algorithm Tips